Fostering the Development and Innovation in Society as a Global Leader of Advanced Materials

 Example of the Adoption of Rolled Annealed Copper Foil

-- *Source: 2023 Handbook of New Materials for Electronics Implementation, Fuji Chimera Research Institute (2022 results; FPC only; based on shipping volume)
+- *Source: 2023 Handbook of New Materials for Electronics Implementation, Fuji Chimera Research Institute (2022 results; for FPCs only; based on shipping volume)

 Point 1